kodebaper/starter/content/search.md

 ---
-title: "Search" # in any language you want
+title: "Search"
-layout: "search" # is necessary
+layout: "search"
-# url: "/archive"
-# description: "Description for Search"
 summary: "search"
-placeholder: "what do you want to find out ?"
+placeholder: "what do you want to find out?"
-searchHidden: true
 ---